Choose the right espresso machine

 Easier for DIY repairs as repair instructions are easily found online.

-Dynamic pressure profile that releases a wider spectrum of aromatic notes.
+Dynamic pressure profile that releases a broader spectrum of aromatic notes.

 A larger amount of preinfusion for smoother extraction.